 Eruption, like Karma, assigns dynamic priorities to transactions based on the number of reads.
-Conflicting transactions with lower priorities add their priority to their opponent, increasing the opponent's priority, to allow the opponent to 'erupt' through any conflicts it has, or may have, to completion.
+Conflicting transactions with lower priorities add their priority to their opponent, increasing the opponent's priority, to allow the opponent to 'erupt' through any conflicts it has, or may have, to completion

-Kindergarten makes transactions abort themselves when they conflict with a transaction the first time, but abort the opponent if it is encountered in a conflict a second time, and so on.
+Kindergarten follows a toy sharing analogy, and makes transactions abort themselves when they conflict with a transaction the first time, but alternates to aborting the opponent if it is encountered in a conflict a second time, and so on.